lideo/laravel-docker-inertia/README.md

-This repository is a test set up of a Laravel project for local development with Docker.
+This repository is a test set up of a Laravel project for local development with Docker (NGINX, PHP and MySQL).

 It uses [Inertia.js](https://inertiajs.com/) and React for front-end rendering.